jgottwig/jgottwig.github.io/_games/1_skeeter.md

 * Replayable: Randomly shuffled boards with stats recorded for every variation.
 * Addictive: Bonus achievements for using every circuit on the board.
 Or just burn through if that's your preference.
 It's up to you.
 * Collect: Gather up the components you'll need to rebuild the other bots and secure the grid.
-* Organic: Dynamically generated music augmented by by player interaction.
-Can't record this soundtrack!